 Why are conversions so important?

 Conversions are the lifeblood of your social media advertising efforts.
 Once you establish your ultimate advertising goal, tracking conversions will indicate whether or not your efforts are successful.
-Utilizing this effort enables you to grow your business past traditional methods like cold calling and emailing.
+Utilizing this effort enhances your online presence and enables you to grow your business past traditional methods like cold calling and emailing.

 If you find your ads getting a large rate of conversions, you know that your ad is doing what it needs to do and your business will be seeing benefits from it.
 Conversely, if your conversions are low then you have an indication that you may need to rethink your Facebook ad campaign.